Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

 50. Choose an insect to write about.

-51. Imagine you are class president.
-Write a speech asking classmates to be on the fundraising committee.
-Be persuasive so that they will be super eager to join.
+51. Write a speech asking classmates to be on the fundraising committee.

-53. Why do some animals migrate for Winter?
+53. Explain why some animals migrate for winter.

 55. Write about an extreme weather condition.